 Where to look first.

-Bedrooms are the natural place to start your investigation.
-Teens believe that they can hide them from you, but if you use the illustrations above, it guide you on where to look.
-Check in and around the bed, the closet, look in pockets in clothing, check computers, pens, posters and their personal items.
+Bedrooms are the natural place to start your investigation, and teens believe they can hide them from you.
+Follow the above illustration; it will guide you.
+Look in and around the bed and the closet; check pockets in clothing, cupboards, computer keyboards, pens, posters, and personal items.

-How do you identify the drugs you find?
+How to identify the drugs you find.

 Is a family member using drugs?

 It’s natural for you to trust your family.
 But, we all know the facts about drug abuse.
 Many of us have experimented mainly to experience the effects.
 We know peer pressure is intense, and the temptations are real.
 Even the best of kids can make poor choices when experimenting with drugs and alcohol.
 Testing a family member at home is not as difficult as you think.
 Knowing how to test for drugs with urine is the best and easiest way to get a reliable answer to one of the most challenging questions facing parents today.

 How to test a family member for drugs.

 Here is our advice for testing family members.
 This advice works if you stick to it, the outcome is guaranteed and favorable: